Next Training Dates | 11 Jan – 22 Jan 2021

 Technology

-- Free Wi-Fi is available during training blocks.
+Free Wi-Fi is available in our classrooms during face to face training.

-- Students will require basic computer skills to complete the course without disadvantage.
-This includes how to access the internet, download documents, save file to a hard drive and upload files within the student portal.
-All students receive a Student Portal learner Guide to getting started.
+Students will require basic computer skills to complete the course without disadvantage.
+This includes how to access the internet, download documents, save files to a hard drive and upload files into the Student Learner Portal.
+On enrolment, all students receive a Student Learner Portal Learner Guide.

 ENROLMENT